danieljprice/splash/docs/other.rst

-which says that there are 3 particle types, with names as given, and that types 1 and 2 are SPH particles and should be used in the rendering where appropriate (i.e., only when plotting of this type is turned on in the o)pts menu).
+which says that there are 3 particle types, with names as given, and that types 1 and 2 are SPH particles and should be used in the rendering where appropriate (i.e., only when plotting of this type is turned on in the :ref:`sec:menu-o`).
 Particle types which are to be used in renderings should have masses, densities and smoothing lengths read.
 Non-SPH particle types (e.g. sink particles) can be optionally plotted on top of rendered plots.